EDGAR: An Autonomous Driving Research Platform -- From Feature Development to Real-World Application: Digital Twin

 \subsection{Network}

-Another aspect is validating and enhancing the underlying network supporting communication between system components such as sensors or the HPCs.
+Another aspect is to validate and improve the underlying network that supports communication between the system components.
 The system must be robust and ensure deterministic data delivery under strict timing constraints.
-As mentioned in Section~\ref{subsec:system_network}, the system is designed with a cyber-physical digital twin in mind.
-To better understand the required network architecture and design, we intend to use the EnGINE Framework~ \citep{engine-jnsm, engine-method} combined with artifacts obtained from real-world \textit{EDGAR} testing.
+As mentioned in Section~\ref{subsec:system_network}, the system is designed with a cyber-physical digital twin containing the same network components to understand the impact of the various data streams from all sensor components in the network.
+To offer more versatility, the twin not only contains the sensors placed inside of the vehicle but also enables the data replay or modification of the data streams.
+Such an approach allows the simulation of additional scenarios that might not be present during the actual operation of the vehicle but might occur in various edge cases.
+The underlying network should be robust enough to handle sudden changes.

+Our concept is to use the EnGINE framework~\cite{engine-jnsm, engine-method} combined with artifacts obtained from real-world \textit{EDGAR} testing.
 The EnGINE framework is built using commodity off-the-shelf (COTS) hardware combined with open-source software solutions and enables verification of various network architectures and designs.
 It supports the generation of synthetic traffic patterns and replay of collected packet traces in an experimental setup, built as shown in Fig.~\ref{fig:engine-components}.
-EnGINE also enables AVB traffic shaping and PTP time synchronization, further supporting other IEEE 802.1Q Time-Sensitive Networking standards~ \citep{ieee8021q} relevant for AV, e.\,g., IEEE 802.1Qav and Qbv standards.
-Beyond its capability of serving as a HiL system representing a form of a cyber-physical twin, the framework is extended using simulation~ \citep{engine-sim} based on the OMNeT++ discrete-event simulator.
-In this way, EnGINE can also serve as a SiL tool, enabling simultaneous execution of hardware-based and simulated experiments using a single configuration.
+EnGINE also enables AVB traffic shaping and PTP time synchronization, further supporting other IEEE 802.1Q Time-Sensitive Networking standards~ \cite{ieee8021q} relevant for AV, for example, IEEE 802.1Qav and Qbv standards.
+Beyond its capability of serving as a HiL system representing a form of a cyber-physical twin, the framework is extended using simulation~\cite{engine-sim} based on the OMNeT++ discrete-event simulator.
+In this way, EnGINE can also serve as a SiL tool, enabling the simultaneous execution of hardware-based and simulated experiments using a single configuration.

 As a first step, using EnGINE we can build an exact representation of the network used within \textit{EDGAR} shown in Fig. \ref{fig:network_setup} centered around the Netgear M4250 network switch.
 The real-world sensors will be emulated using collected artifacts and COTS hardware devices.
 Such an approach improves the flexibility of the experimental environment while maintaining its realism and allows us to verify different protocols and the network configuration of \textit{EDGAR}.